- Active and Operating Cemeteries

-Bona fide religious, non-profit cemeteries are exempt from the registration and permit requirements of Title 5, Business Regulation Article, Annotated Code of Maryland.
-However, all exempt cemeteries (except those in which no burials have taken place within the previous 5 years) are required to file with the Office of Cemetery Oversight, once every 2 years, a statement which includes:
+Bona fide religious, nonprofit cemeteries are exempt from the registration and permit requirements of Title 5, Business Regulation Article, Annotated Code of Maryland.
+However, all exempt cemeteries (except those in which no burials have taken place within the previous five years) are required to file with the Office of Cemetery Oversight, once every two years, a statement that includes:

 - The name and address of the cemetery;

 - The name and address of the organization that owns and operates the cemetery; and

 - The name and address of the individual responsible for oversight of the cemetery.

 3. Does the director of the Office of Cemetery Oversight have any authority in regard to complaints against exempt cemeteries such as bona fide religious, nonprofit cemeteries?

 Yes, the director may receive and attempt to negotiate a settlement to resolve complaints concerning exempt cemeteries in connection with the operation of a cemetery or the sale of pre-need goods.

 4. If I want to be buried in a religious cemetery, but I am not of that faith, can I be denied my burial rights in that cemetery?

 A bona fide, religious cemetery may restrict purchase of rights of interment to members of the religious faith that owns the cemetery or the particular section in a cemetery where diverse religions or nationalities are permitted.

 1. What action may a county or municipal corporation take in regard to a burial site that is in need of repair or maintenance?